DonAdam2/webpack-react-boilerplate/README.md

   1. Linting errors.
   2. Code format errors (because of [prettier](https://prettier.io/))

-### `yarn run docker-start`
-Used by docker to start the development server in a container.
-Open [http://localhost:3000](http://localhost:3000) to see your app.

 ### `yarn run build`

 Builds the app for production to the `dist` folder.<br>